Along with wrinkles, I have a character flaw that appears to worsen with age.

 And [Peter*] struck [Malchus*] the servant of the high priest, cutting off his right ear. *John 18:10

 Thank goodness, I haven’t chopped off anyone’s ear.
-(I did almost chop off my son’s hand, but that’s for another blog.)
+(I did almost chop off my son’s hand, but that’s to tell another time.)
 Yet this rash action by Peter brings home the point that impetuousness is a quality none of us want to be known for.

 Walk with me through Luke’s account of Jesus’ arrest in the Garden of Gethsemane: